Toric moment mappings and Riemannian structures: Riemannian geometry in six dimensions

 We can now introduce the Riemannian structure defined by a fixed 2-form.
 Such a structure is determined by a smooth section of the fibre bundle $M\times_{SO(6)}\sO$, where $\sO$ is a coadjoint orbit.
-As a result of the previous discussion, the position of the representative of the orbit inside the image of $\bar{B}$ determines the structure group of the reduction.
-The following table relates positions inside $\bar{B}$ to $SO(6)$ orbits:\bigbreak
+The position of the representative of the orbit inside the image of $\bar{B}$ determines the structure group of the reduction.
+Table 2, in which $a$, $a_i$ are positive, relates positions inside $\bar{B}$ to $SO(6)$ orbits ordered by dimension (recall Table 1).\bigbreak